Mental Health Research UK: Depression awareness campaign

 Mental Health Research UK has an annual depression awareness campaign on the third Monday of January each year called Blooming Monday.
 Everyone is encouraged to wear bright clothes for the day to engender discussion about mental health issues and break down stigma.
 Voluntary donations contribute towards research into depression.
 Stephen Fry and Ruby Wax have both tweeted their support of the charity's campaign.

-COVID19 trauma campaign
+COVID-19 trauma campaign

-In Mental Health Awareness Week 2020, Mental Health Research UK announced an intention to offer a new Ph.D research scholarship on the psychological trauma arising from the COVID19 pandemic, given the crisis in mental health resulting from lockdown and economic deprivation.
+In Mental Health Awareness Week 2020, Mental Health Research UK announced an intention to offer a new Ph.D. research scholarship on the psychological trauma arising from the COVID-19 pandemic, given the crisis in mental health resulting from lockdown and economic deprivation.
 Supporters were encouraged to undertake small challenges, with all funds going to the new scholarship.

 Trustees

 Professor Clair Chilvers, Dr. Laura Davidson (Barrister-at-Law), Lord David Neuberger (former President of the Supreme Court), Professor Nick Rawlins, David Pugh, Ann Dickinson BVSc.
 MRCVS, David Riggs, Laura Purdam, Dr. Vanessa Pinfold, and Professor Sir Michael Owen.